chapati/beam-wiki/How-to-build.md

+CRITICAL VULNERABILITY IN BEAM WALLET

+9.1.2019 20:20 GMT

+Critical Vulnerability was found in Beam Wallet today.

+Vulnerability was discovered by Beam Dev Team and not reported anywhere else.

+Vulnerability affects all previously released Beam Wallets both Dekstop and CLI.

+DO NOT DELETE THE DATABASE or any other wallet data.

+DO NOT USE WALLETS YOU HAVE BUILT FROM SOURCE ON MAINNET UNTIL FURTHER NOTICE

+The vulnerability DOES NOT affect wallet data, secret keys or passwords

+All Beam users are REQUIRED to follow the procedure below IMMEDIATELY!!!

+1. Stop your currently running Beam Wallets immediately

+2. Uinstall or delete your Beam Wallet application and executables from all machines.

+DO NOT DELETE THE DATABASE or any other wallet data

+3. Make sure the application was deleted.
+Check the documentation for the location of Wallet application files (https://beam-docs.readthedocs.io/en/latest/rtd_pages/user_files_and_locations.html)

+4. Download the Beam Wallet again from the website only (beam.mw/downloads)

+It will have THE SAME version numbers as previously published archives Make sure the SHA256 of the archive matches with the one published on the website.

+5. Install the new application

+Details for the vulnerability and the CVE will be published within a week to avoid exploits.

 # Windows
 1. Install Visual Studio >= 2017 with CMake support.
 1. Download and install Boost prebuilt binaries https://sourceforge.net/projects/boost/files/boost-binaries/1.68.0/boost_1_68_0-msvc-14.1-64.exe, also add `BOOST_ROOT` to the _Environment Variables_.